victor-busami/banking-system/README.md

 - The app will create a SQLite database file named `bank.db` in the same folder.
 - Use the CLI menu to create customers/accounts, login, deposit, withdraw, and list accounts.

+Notes about modes

+- Both the CLI (`BankApp`) and the GUI (`BankGUI`) use the same SQLite database file `bank.db` in the project folder.
+Actions performed in one mode (for example creating an account in the GUI) will be visible in the other.
+- Choose CLI for quick text-based interaction or scripted usage; choose GUI for a simple graphical interface (Swing) to interact with accounts.

 Notes & troubleshooting

 - If `javac` fails with "package org.sqlite does not exist" or driver-related errors at runtime, ensure `sqlite-jdbc.jar` is present and the classpath is correct.
 - If you prefer a single runnable JAR that bundles dependencies, use a build tool (Maven/Gradle) to create a shaded JAR — this project intentionally keeps build steps manual to stay minimal.

+Troubleshooting

+- If you see "package org.sqlite does not exist" during compilation, confirm `sqlite-jdbc.jar` is in the project folder and the `-cp` classpath is used with `javac`.
+- If the GUI shows errors at runtime about the JDBC driver, ensure you run `java` with the same `-cp` including `sqlite-jdbc.jar`.
+- If `bank.db` appears locked or inaccessible, close any running instance of the app and retry.
+SQLite locks can persist if a JVM process didn't exit cleanly.

 Files of interest